mwaugh0328/EGB/README.md

 # EGB
-Repository Containing Materials For Economics of Global Business
+Course Website for Economics of Global Business